Other things we have created past and present

 For more information, please check the following web site: www.hunterfoundation.org

-Elena is in the final stages of writing and illustrating a book for children, based on the Tannersville Paint Project.
-The book should be ready for publication sometime in 2012.
+Elena is in the process of writing and illustrating a book for children, based on the Tannersville Paint Project.

 The introduction for the book was written by Jane Curley, Curator and Board Member of the Eric Carle Museum of Picture Book Art in Amherst, MA.